samik3301/CaptchaCrypt/READme.md

 - Making changes to `decode_predictions()` function in the model to make our output more presentable
 - Optimize using the mentioned comments within code and testing stuff - hyperparameter tuning, LSTM instead of GRU, learning rate, Optimizers, Batch Size, Convolutional Layers etc
 - Debugging if any errors
+- Change the image height and wdith to fix the feature length after permute from 75 -> 20

 ### How to run the model-
 Run the `train.py` script for model training.

-*Possible errors- model not getting saved or getting a pickle TypeError after training*
+*Possible errors- model not getting saved or getting a pickle TypeError after training* **[FIXED]**